pmajka/poSSum/README.md

 InsightToolkit 4.3.1
 --------------------

-The poSSum framework requires the InsightToolkit (ITK, http://www.itk.org/) image processing library.
+The Possum framework requires the InsightToolkit (ITK, http://www.itk.org/) image processing library.
 PosSSum was created and tested using ITK 4.3.1 (http://sourceforge.net/projects/itk/files/itk/4.3/InsightToolkit-4.3.1.tar.gz/download) thus this ITK version is recommended.
-Due to rapid development of the ITK framework it is not guaranteed (although quite likely) that the poSSum will work with newer as well as with some of the older ITK versions.
+Due to rapid development of the ITK framework it is not guaranteed (although quite likely) that the Possum will work with newer as well as with some of the older ITK versions.

 In order to install the InsightToolkit one has to perform the steps described on